Skip to content

 ADR 0001, Persistence Adapter Boundary, records the future WorldPersistenceAdapter boundary and the acceptance bar for any durable store.

-Supported persistence invariants:
+Supported invariants:

 • Any future built-in persistence backend must be introduced as an explicit adapter with its own locking, migration, and recovery documentation.